MianReplicate/Custom-Flags-Framework/README.md

 Step 2.
 Get a 1024x512 image, and place it inside the Flag Textures folder.
 Delete any textures that are not needed.

 Step 3.
 Create a new material in the Flag Materials folder.
 You can just copy one of the default ones in there and remove the others.
 Afterwards, sure to replace the material's texture with your new image.
+Be sure to be consistent with material names since these are also used for team names.

 Step 4.
 Click the "Political Flags.prefab" and add a new material in the "Material" dropdown list within the "Data Container" section.
 Set the value to your material.
 Ensure the ids are named in order with "Flag" preceding the number.